patleman/patleman/README.md

 # Hi there, I'm Patanjali! :man_technologist:
-I am an aspiring robotics software engineer with a Master’s degree in Robotics from <svg class="usa-icon" aria-hidden="true" focusable="false" role="img">
-        <use href="/assets/img/sprite.svg#school"></use>
-      </svg>NYU Tandon School of Engineering and a Bachelor’s degree from Netaji Subhas Institute of Technology, Delhi University, India.
+I am an aspiring robotics software engineer with a Master’s degree in Robotics from NYU Tandon School of Engineering and a Bachelor’s degree from Netaji Subhas Institute of Technology, Delhi University, India.
 I am currently seeking opportunities in robotics software engineering, with a focus on control systems.

 Currently, I am working as a research intern at Gen Auto AI, a startup, where I design control laws for safety-critical autonomous systems.